drfleming0227/Redfish-Tools/doc-generator/README.md

 ### Overview

-The combination of an output mode and output format enable you to generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown or HTML.
+To generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown or HTML, you specify an output mode and output format through either or both command-line arguments and configuration keys.
+Command-line arguments take precedence over configuration keys.

 So, for example, you could produce a normative HTML document for developers.

-To define the output mode and format of a generated document, use either or both command-line arguments and configuration keys.
-Command-line arguments take precedence over configuration keys.

 ### Output modes